Table of Contents

-- This phase is characterized by starting lung repair and resolution of the pathophysiological changes (reparative process).
+- This phase is characterized by beginning stages of lung repair and resolution of the pathophysiological changes (reparative process).

-- Alveolar cells type II start to proliferate along the alveolar basement membranes and produce new pulmonary surfactant.
+- Alveolar cells type 2 start to proliferate along the alveolar basement membranes and produce new pulmonary surfactant.

 - Some patients develop early progressive fibrosis, which is associated with increased risk of death.

 - The inflammatory exudates are converted into extensive alveolar duct and interstitial fibrosis.
 Intimal fibrosis of pulmonary vessels leads to progressive vascular occlusion and pulmonary hypertension.

 - Many patients will develop lung fibrosis that may require long-term mechanical ventilation and oxygen supply.